fle/fle.github.io/sources/009-an-efficient-git-workflow-for-mid-long-term-ptojects.rst

 :author: Florent Lebreton (fle)
 :status: draft

-Our CAMM project `JOB <http://makina-corpus.com/realisations/application-de-gmao>`_ at `Makina Corpus <http://makina-corpus.com>`_ has been going on for nearly two years and is in production for over 18 months.
-And I think it's my first project without any headache about our codebase and VCS management.
+Our `full-web CAMM project <http://makina-corpus.com/realisations/application-de-gmao>`_ at `Makina Corpus <http://makina-corpus.com>`_ has been going on for nearly two years and is running in production for over 18 months.
+I think it's my first project without any headache about our codebase and VCS management.
 So, I'll present our GIT workflow which has proven to be very effective for now.

 Context
 --------

 * Several developers
-* Several staging/pre-production servers, several non-synchronous production servers
+* Several staging/pre-production servers, several (non-synchronous) production servers
-* Monthly releases (more or less) with delivery on staging servers, then on production servers
+* Monthly releases (more or less) with delivery on staging, then on production servers
 * On servers, basecode is directly pulled from the GIT repository with fabric

 Rules
 ------

-To handle this, we have set some rules:
+To handle this, we have set some simple rules:

-* We have designated only one maintainer, who manage GIT repository and releases
+1. One (and only one) maintainer, who manage GIT repository and releases
-* Nobody commits directly on  branch *master*
+2. Never commit directly on ``master``
-* Do not get out of planned workflow
+3. Do not get out of planned workflow

 Workflow
 ---------